ariebovenberg/snug/docs/recipes.rst

 Pagination
 ----------

+Pagination is one of the things that each API seems to do differently.
-One way of implementing pagination is to return a ``Page`` object with queries referencing the other pages:
+A sensible way of implementing pagination is to return some sort of ``Page`` object with queries referencing the other pages.
+Below is an example of the github REST API:

 .. code-block:: python
+   :emphasize-lines: 3-6

    from requests.utils import parse_header_links

+   def repo_issues(owner, name):
+       """get a page of issues"""
+       response = yield snug.GET(f'/repos/{owner}/{name}/issues')
+       return _load_issue_page(response)

    class StaticQuery(snug.Query):
        """a static GET query to an URL"""